rice-configs/ricer/CONTRIBUTING.md

 to keep commit history linear.
 Make sure that large changes get represented as a series of commits rather than one massive commit.

-Make sure that your commits are clear and descriptive, because they will be used in changelog of the project.
+Make sure that your commits are clear and descriptive, because they might be used in changelog of the project.
+If you make refactors based on the results provided by clippy, then be sure to use the _clippy_ scope when commiting those refactors.
+By using the _clippy_ scope, you ensure that those commits do not get added.
+User's will only really care about refactors that change the way Ricer's interface or commands work, which is always a breaking change anyway.
+Also, if you use the _style_ tag for commits, then they will be skipped too, because user's do not care about how the code looks!

 The Ricer project uses the [Developer Certificate of Origin version 1.1][linux-dco].
 All commits need to have the following trailer: